-In February and March 2018, in connection with the Westpark offering, the Company issued five-year warrants to purchase 205,238 of the Company's units at an exercise price of \$1.25 per unit.
-Each unit consists of four shares of common stock and one warrant to purchase a share of common stock for \$0.75 per share.
+In February and March 2018, in connection with the Westpark offering, the Company issued five-year warrants to purchase 51,310 (post reverse split) of the Company's units at an exercise price of \$5.00 per unit.
+Each unit consists of four shares of common stock and one warrant to purchase a share of common stock for \$3.00

-On June 20, 2018, in connection with the special warrant offering, the Company issued Canaccord Genuity Corp.2,317,842 three-year broker warrants at an exercise price of C\$0.45 per share as compensation.
-Each warrant entitles the holder to purchase one unit, which consists of one share of common stock and a warrant to purchase one share of common stock, for C\$0.65 per share.
+On June 20, 2018, in connection with the special warrant offering, the Company issued Canaccord Genuity Corp.
+579,461 three-year broker warrants at an exercise price of C\$1.80 per share as compensation.
+Each warrant entitles the holder to purchase one unit, which consists of one share of common stock and a warrant to purchase one share of common stock, for C\$2.60 per share.
 These warrants were valued at \$1,495,373, and this amount was charged to operations during the year ended May 31, 2019.
 These warrants expired on June 20, 2021.

-On December 12, 2018, in connection with the issuance of the Canaccord Debentures, the Company issued Canaccord Genuity Corp. as compensation,074,720 three-year agent and advisory warrants.
-Each warrant entitles the holder to purchase a unit for \$0.80, which unit consists of one share of common stock and a warrant to purchase one-half share of common stock at an exercise price of \$1.10 per share.
-The Company, in connection with the issuance of the Canaccord Debentures, also issued to National Bank Financial Inc., as compensation, 268,680 three-year agent and advisory warrants.
-Each warrant entitles the holder to purchase a unit for \$0.80, which unit consists of one share of common stock and a warrant to purchase one-half share of common stock at an exercise price of \$1.10 per share.
-The Company, in connection with the issuance of the Canaccord Debentures, also issued to National Bank Financial Inc., as compensation, 268,680 three-year agent and advisory warrants.
-Each warrant entitles the holder to purchase a unit for \$0.80, which unit consists of one share of common stock and a warrant to purchase one-half share of common stock at an exercise price of \$1.10 per share.
-The aggregate value of these warrants was \$874,457, which was charged to operations during theyear ended May 31, 2019.
+On December 12, 2018, in connection with the issuance of the Canaccord Debentures, the Company issued Canaccord Genuity Corp. as compensation 268,680 three-year agent and advisory warrants.
+Each warrant entitles the holder to purchase a unit for \$3.20, which unit consists of one share of common stock and a warrant to purchase one-half share of common stock at an exercise price of \$4.40 per share.
+The Company, in connection with the issuance of the Canaccord Debentures, also issued to National Bank Financial Inc., as compensation, 67,170 three-year agent and advisory warrants.
+Each warrant entitles the holder to purchase a unit for \$3.20, which unit consists of one share of common stock and a warrant to purchase one-half share of common stock at an exercise price of \$4.40 per share.
+The aggregate value of these warrants was \$874,457, which was charged to operations during the year ended May 31, 2019.
 These warrants expired on December 12, 2021.